Skip to menu Skip to content Skip to footer

 Open days are essential for getting a feel for your potential future university.
 You’ll want to attend these events for any uni you’re considering, so now is a good time to check when they’ll be on and reserve those weekends.

-Add UQ Open Day to your calendar
+Discover UQ Open Day

 You may also want to look into other related events in your area, such as: